sylviamesicek/sylviamesicek.github.io/content/_index.md

 +++
 title = "Sylvia Mesicek"
-description = "Student Researcher at the Unversity of Utah"
+description = "Student Researcher at the University of Utah"
 +++

 Hello!
 I am an undergraduate student majoring in Physics and Mathematics at the University of Utah.
 I am pursuing a career in computational astrophysics and have a particular fascination for gravitation and black hole physics.